adnanlah/walid-academy/Tasks.md

 - Create a forgot password functionality: Preferably to be in the same modal as the Login form.
 - Add report buttons to Comments, Reviews, and Quiz question.
--
+- Add Edit button to flashcards in `Components/Dashboard/NewFlashcard` -